actions/actions-runner-controller/README.md

     runs-on: custom-runner
 ```

 Note that if you specify `self-hosted` in your workflow, then this will run your job on _any_ self-hosted runner, regardless of the labels that they have.
+All the labels are **case-insensitive.**

 ### Runner Groups